cephyn/file_tagger/README.md

 2. Edit the system message in the provided text area
 3. Click Save to apply changes
 4. Use "Reset to Default" to restore the original message

+### Right-Click Actions
+Right-clicking on search results provides useful options:
+- Open File - Opens the selected file in its default application
+- Open Containing Folder - Shows the file in File Explorer
+- Force Reindex - Updates the vector search index for this file
+- Remove from Search Index - Removes the file from vector search

+## Version History

+- 1.0.0 (April 2025) - Initial release with core functionality
+- Current: Development version

 ## License